drodriguez56/lotifyMe/README.md

  -  Write more descriptive emails.

- -  Set logo on the tap of the browser
+ -  Set logo on the tab of the browser

  -  Fix login and signup from home

  -  Setup security tokens on swift

  -  Improve user experience (design)

+ -  Fix nav bar display when user has username

   -  Setup input numbers box to change depending on the amount of numbers needed to play. ex: pick10 = 10 numbers, powerball = 6 numbers